 Contact: Visitor Center staff, 208-527-1335

-Join us for nice temperatures, sparse crowds, and opportunities to view Craters of the Moon….and beyond!
+Join us for nice temperatures, sparse crowds, a Fun Run/wilderness celebration and opportunities to view Craters of the Moon….and beyond!

 Ranger Guided Activities:

 Enjoy a patio talk, a walk through a lava tube cave or an evening activity.
-Evening activities are being offered nightly through September 30.
-Daily Ranger guided walks and talks are being offered through October 20.
+Ranger guided walks, talks and evening activities are being offered daily through September 20.
 For a complete listing visit our website:

 Some of the last dark skies in the country can be found in national parks, like Craters of the Moon, and the National Park Service is proud to share the beauty and wonder of the night sky.
-Join us for special astronomy presentations offered in the campground amphitheater followed by star gazing opportunities.
+Join us for special astronomy presentations offered in the campground amphitheater followed by star gazing opportunities with our "Dark Ranger."

 Experience the universe under the naturally dark skies of Craters of the Moon.
 Telescopes and expert viewing advice will be provided by members of the Idaho Falls Astronomical Society.
 Meet in the Caves Area parking lot and dress warmly.